Search Google or Type a URL : What’s the Better Approach?

 What is Search Google or Type a URL?

-The default words or suggestions that appear in the address bar of a web browser before you write in the word or words or URL you wish to search are Search Google or type a URL.
+The default words or suggestions that appear in the address bar of a web browser before you write in the words or URL you wish to search are Search Google or type a URL.

-The expression Search Google or type a URL is frequently used to describe the two primary methods of accessing websites on the Internet.
+The expression search Google or type a URL is frequently used to describe the two primary methods of accessing websites on the Internet.
 The first approach involves searching for specific information or websites using a Google search engine.

 What is Omnibox?